GeodesicGraph/DGG_and_SVG/README.md

 	* method: 'f' for FastDGG or 's' for SVG
 	* model: .obj/.off format mesh file
 	* accuracy_control_parameter: an expected relative mean error (0.01 represents 1%)
-	* number_of_threads: using multiple threads to accelerate the process.
+	* number_of_threads: using multiple threads to accelerate the process

 	Example command line:

 		$ DGG_Precompute.exe f bunny.obj 0.01 8

-	This command generates the precomputed geodesic graph `bunny_FD0.0100000000_c5.binary`
+	This command generates the precomputed geodesic graph `bunny_FD0.0100000000_c5.binary`.

 2. To compute the geodesic distance, use the command